rachelcoonley/Quick-Start-doc-tech-preview/README.md

 * Adding a Container through the Rancher UI

 ### Preparing a Linux Host
-On a single Linux host, you'll need to install a supported version of Docker:
+Before you begin, you'll need to install a supported version of Docker on a single Linux host.
+Rancher v2.0 supports:
 * Docker EE v17.06
 * Docker [version]
 * Docker [version]